davabdallah/Atos-Task/README.md

     > Your pipeline should apply any configuration changes done on this repository.

-12.Your Jenkins setup should utilize Kubernetes on-demand agents that are at least:
+12. Your Jenkins setup should utilize Kubernetes on-demand agents that are at least

     > One for maven builds.